carlacotas/google-data-analytics-capstone-case-study-trackA-cyclistic/README.md

 - Only circa of 14% total rides are casual members
 - There are more rides of casual members on weekends than during week days.
 At the opposite, there are more rides of members during week days than weekends
 - Rides of members during week days range between circa 12 to 16% of the total number of rides.
 While for the casual members is always less than circa 2% of the total number of rides
+- Casual members ride more frequently on Sunday.
+And, members ride more frequently on Tuesday
 - During weekends, members ride for longer lengths (higher mean ride length).
 Monday is the day with lower mean ride length for casual members

 Important data insights were already obtained and can be translated visually to present data more clearly.